-In 2013, CVT began providing mental health and physical therapy to refugees in several neighborhoods.
-In the eastern part of Nairobi, CVT works in the Kayole and Kasarani neighborhoods, and in the Riruta area in the western part of the city.
+In 2013, CVT began providing mental health and physical therapy to refugees in several neighborhoods in the city.

 CVT's care is based on our international healing initiatives.
 This includes an emphasis on high quality mental health care for survivors of torture and war trauma.
 It also emphasizes training national staff to develop mental health and physical therapy resources that will benefit the community for the long term.

 An experienced psychotherapist/trainer leads a team of 10 psychosocial counselors providing high quality mental health care for survivors of torture and war.
 The counselors provide both individual and group counseling.
 Another skilled physical therapist/trainer directs two physical therapists.
 The counselors and physical therapists consult and coordinate care to survivors.
 About 40 percent of counseling clients also receive physical therapy.

 Through CVT I received physical therapy and now I can lift heavy things.
 For a long time I complained to other organizations about my pain but no one took me seriously.
 I thought I was going to die because of the lack of treatment.
 I’m grateful – I’m completely changed. -Torture Survivor Living in Nairobi